-The automated order and pay movement took great strides forward in 2017 and now accounts for $1.9B of food service transactions annually.
+The Hospitality customer self-service technology movement took great strides forward in 2017 and now accounts for $1.9B of food service transactions annually.
 Big brands were a top driver of growth, with international chains focussing on the roll-out of digital strategies to support the needs of an ever increasing digital-first society.
 Examples of this are Starbucks launching a voice ordering app to complement its existing mobile order and pay application; Wendy’s installing kiosks at 1000 of its locations and McDonald’s extending its plans for mobile order and pay.

 And with a plethora of new tech implementations comes lots of learnings.
-Panera taught us the benefit of rolling out digital order and pay incrementally, while Starbucks highlighted the importance of considering customer fulfilment and shop floor layout before implementing off-site order and pay.
+Panera taught us the benefit of rolling customer self-service technology incrementally, while Starbucks highlighted the importance of considering customer fulfilment and shop floor layout before implementing off-site order and pay.

 Other notable figures from the sector include a record high of smartphone users and an increase in app time, with the average US adult spending 2 hours 25 mins per day on an app – a jump of 10.3% over 2016.